-From winter to summer sports, and from indoor to outdoor, Vancouver has a wide variety of excellent sport facilities that cater to all types and levels of sporting events.
+From winter sports to summer pursuits, and from indoor to outdoor, Vancouver has a wide variety of excellent sport facilities that cater to all types and levels of sporting events.
 Below is a list of some of our city’s most popular sporting venues.

 Situated in the heart of Vancouver's entertainment district, Rogers Arena is one of the most active sports and entertainment venues in North America.
-It has a maximum seating capacity of 20,000 (depending on the event) and over 24,000 sq. ft. of event space.
+It has a maximum seating capacity of 20,000 (depending on the event) and over 2,229 sq. m.
+(24,000 sq. ft.) of event space.
 Rogers Arena is home to the Vancouver Canucks NHL hockey team, and was the primary hockey venue for the Vancouver 2010 Olympic Winter Games.

-Home to speed skating during the Vancouver 2010 Olympic Winter Games, Richmond Olympic Oval is now a multi-use facility, featuring 13 volleyball courts, 10 basketball courts and three indoor soccer fields, along with one of the largest, state-of-the art fitness and training facilities in the world; a high performance training centre; and an on-site sports medicine clinic.
+Home to speed skating during the 2010 Olympic Winter Games, Richmond Olympic Oval is now a multi-use facility, featuring 13 volleyball courts, 10 basketball courts and three indoor soccer fields, along with one of the largest, state-of-the art fitness and training facilities in the world.
 With flexible seating, the facility can accommodate up to 3,000 spectators and is fully-accessible, making it ideal for wheelchair and adaptive sports.

 Simon Fraser University's Lorne Davies Complex houses the East, West and Central gymnasiums, Aquatic Centre and fitness centre.
 The university also offers access to a 400 metre, eight lane, IAAF standard track; tennis courts; a softball field; one grass field and two artificial turf fields.

-While Metro Vancouver's three local mountains – Cypress Mountain, Grouse Mountain and Mount Seymour, have some of the best downhill and cross-country ski facilities in North America, they also provide an endless playground for outdoor activities all year round.
+Metro Vancouver's three local mountains – Cypress Mountain, Grouse Mountain and Mount Seymour, have some of the best downhill and cross-country ski facilities in North America.
 Just 30 minutes from downtown Vancouver, these mountains regularly host World Cup events including the Freestyle Skiing FIS World Cup and World Cup Snowboarding.
-Cypress Mountain was the venue for the snowboarding and freestyle skiing competitions during the Vancouver 2010 Olympic Winter Games.
+Cypress Mountain was the venue for the snowboarding and freestyle skiing competitions during the 2010 Olympic Winter Games.

 Situated in the Metro Vancouver suburb of Surrey, Softball City offers four championship-calibre softball diamonds, including a stadium diamond with seating for over 1,200 spectators.
-It also offers a fully-licensed restaurant with a 232-seat outdoor patio overlooking the fields and batting cages.
 Softball City has hosted national tournaments, as well as annually staging the Canada Cup International Women's Fastpitch Tournament.

 Twenty minutes from downtown Vancouver, Swangard Stadium is a full-service track and field facility with 4,200 permanent grandstand seats, expandable to 8,000, depending on the event.
-It has towering fir trees to the east and a great view of the mountains to the north offering a fantastic backdrop to its natural grass field that can accommodate a variety of sports.
-It also features an eight lane, 400 metre Olympic regulation oval track.
+It features natural grass field that can accommodate a variety of sports, as well as an eight-lane, 400 metre Olympic regulation oval track.

-Burnaby Lake Sports Complex, located 20 minutes from downtown Vancouver, comprises of Burnaby Lake Sports Complex West, a state-of-the-art facility boasting five artificial grass fields and a 10,000 sq. ft. modern clubhouse; the CG Brown Pool complex with swimming pool and weight room facilities; Burnaby Lake Arena for ice skating; Bill Copeland Sports Centre with its NHL-size ice hockey rink; as well as tennis courts and archery fields.
+Burnaby Lake Sports Complex, 20 minutes from downtown Vancouver, includes Burnaby Lake Sports Complex West, a state-of-the-art facility boasting five artificial grass fields and a 929 sq. m (10,000 sq. ft.) modern clubhouse; the CG Brown Pool complex; Burnaby Lake Arena for ice skating; Bill Copeland Sports Centre with its NHL-size ice hockey rink; as well as tennis courts and archery fields.

 For further information on Vancouver's sport facilities, please contact Tourism Vancouver's Meetings & Conventions Team.